retrobot/vagrantshell/README.md

-Vagrant with shell provisioner for magento based on cookieflow
+Vagrant with shell provisioner for magento based on cookieflow's files

+Download:
+	Vagrant
+	VirtualBox